kuldeep-tolia/Finite_Volume_Method_Codes/Advection_diffusion_equation_problem/readme.md

 $$\nabla \cdot \left( \rho \vec{v}\phi \right) = \nabla \cdot \left( \Gamma \nabla \phi \right) + S$$

 -> FVM is used to discretise the control volume on a structured cartesian grid.
--> To discretise the convection term in the governing equation, following schemes are used:
+-> To discretise the convection term in the governing equation, the following schemes are used:
   - Central Differencing Scheme (CDS)
   - QUICK scheme